DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 4K video is starting to become the standard resolution for digital cameras.
-Unfortunately, most of the existing SD cards that you own may not work.
+Unfortunately, most of your existing SD cards may not work.

-So, what is the best SD card for 4K video?
-Here are the top recommendations, along with tips for comparing SD cards.
+Here are my top recommendations, along with tips for comparing SD cards.

 1. SanDisk 128GB Extreme PRO

-The SanDisk 128GB Extreme PRO offers a great value due to its reasonable price and fast speeds.
+The SanDisk 128GB Extreme PRO offers excellent value due to its reasonable price and fast speeds.

 It is a UHS-I SD card with a U3 speed rating and a V30 video speed class.
 The card is tested to provide write speeds up to 90MB/s with theoretical speeds up to 104MB/s.

-It is not the fastest card available but offers reliable performance.
+It is not the fastest card available, but it offers reliable performance.

 2. Lexar Professional 1667X SDXC Card

-The Lexar Professional 1667X SDXC Card is a step up from the SanDisk Extreme PRO.
+The Lexar Professional 1667X SDXC Card is a step from the SanDisk Extreme PRO.

 Instead of UHS-I, this card uses UHS-II technology, which offers the potential for faster speeds.
 The Lexar SD card also boasts a higher video speed class.